milesdwilliams15/coolorrr/README.md

   - A sequential palette
   - A qualitative palette for two cases

 The function is meant to make working with color palettes you can make for free at [https://coolors.co/](https://coolors.co/) easy and straightforward.
-After you make a color palette or choose from the selection of popular choices on the site, simply copy the url for the page, paste it as a character string to the relevant palette type in `set_theme()` and run it. `ggpal()` will then apply your chosen theme for the relevant palette type.
+After you make a color palette or choose from the selection of popular choices on the site, simply copy the url for the page, paste it as a character string to the relevant palette type in `set_palette()` and run it. `ggpal()` will then apply your chosen theme for the relevant palette type.

 ## Example